gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 	  Git remote: ssh://52afd7043a0fb277cf000036@firstphp-ose.apps.example.com/~/git/firstphp.git/
 	  Cloned to:  /Users/gshipley/code/ose/firstphp

-	Run 'rhc show-app firstphp' for more details about your app.
+	Run *rhc show-app firstphp* for more details about your app.

 If you completed all of the steps in the DNS setup lab correctly, you should be able to verify that your application was created correctly by opening up a web browser and entering the following URL:

 	http://firstphp-ose.apps.example.com

-You should see the default template that OpenShift Enterprise uses for a new application.
+You should see the default template that OpenShift Enterprise uses for a new application:

 ![](http://training.runcloudrun.com/images/firstphp.png)